facebookarchive/draft-js/docs/APIReference-EditorState.md

 ```
 Returns a new `EditorState` object with the selection at the end.

-Move selection to the end of the editor without forcing focus.
+Moves selection to the end of the editor without forcing focus.

 ### moveFocusToEnd